White Community Memorial Chapel

 White Community Memorial Chapel is a historic, non-denominational meetinghouse on Capitol Hill in Salt Lake City, Utah.
 The structure was built from 1979 to 1980 with salvaged elements from the recently demolished Salt Lake 18th Ward meetinghouse, which had been constructed in the early 1880s.
 The reconstruction was largely funded by the Mahonri Kenneth White and Ada Marie Sparks White Foundation, and the completed meetinghouse was donated to the State of Utah, which administers it as part of the Utah State Capitol complex.

-Current use

-The building is available to rent for meetings and events such as memorials and weddings.
-It is located across the street from the Utah State Capitol and next to another historic structure, the Salt Lake City Council Hall, which was moved to Capitol Hill from the downtown area.

 History

 Original 18th Ward meetinghouse

 The first European-American settlers arrived in what would become Salt Lake City during July 1847.
 These settlers were Mormon pioneers (members of the Church of Jesus Christ of Latter-day Saints, commonly referred to as the LDS Church), whose congregations were organized in groups called wards.
 The 18th Ward of was one of the original nineteen wards of Salt Lake City, having been created in February 1849.
 Initially, the ward was made up of the families of church leaders such as Brigham Young, Heber C. Kimball and Newel K. Whitney.
 Early on, the ward held their religious services in various structures, including the schoolhouse on Young's estate.